pydanny/pydanny-event-notes/DjangoConEurope2012/flasky-goodness-or-why-django-sucks.rst

 **Results in composability**

-Question: SOA often is a nightmare because of lack of Documentation and contracts.
+QUESTION: SOA often is a nightmare because of lack of Documentation and contracts.
 When that happens how do you deal with that?

 Django: For API Services
 =============================